Unit Tests in CodeHS Courses

 What is a Unit Test?

-A Unit Test is a type of exercise which is simpler than a full program and allows you to test a single concept much easier.
+A Unit Test is a type of exercise that is simpler than a full program and allows you to isolate and test a single concept.
 CodeHS Practice Assignments are good examples of Unit Tests.
-Any type of assignment that is designated Practice, is technically a Unit Test.
+Any type of assignment that is designated Practice is technically a Unit Test.

 Code editor shows error messages on right hand side